-Dr. Sue Johnson explains the science of love and attachment in a clear way.
+Sue Johnson explains the science of love and attachment in a clear way.
 She also describes the “demon dances” couples get locked into.
 Her seven conversations to heal your marriage are wonderful, although some couples find them hard to do without help from an experienced couple counselor.
 This is a wonderful book to learn a shared language and context for healthy love.
 A must read.

-The 5 Love Languages is the book to help you decrease the tension in your marriage.
+This book helps decrease the tension in your marriage.
 People tend to give to their partner in their own love language (Quality Time, Acts of Service, Touch, Gifts, Words of Affirmation) rather than in his or her love language.
 Once you experiment in giving in the received love language, it begins to fill your partner’s “love tank” and as the tension decreases, you are more available to work on underlying issues.
 What might be challenging: Clients tell me parts of the book are cheesy, and it has a strong Christian voice.
 Take the best of what’s here, and don’t worry about the rest.

 101 Things is a wonderful book to take on dates, read on the couch together, or grab for a few minutes during the day.
 Use this book to read together and share your thoughts and feelings on the topics.
 Since you need to spend time together and not talk about your kids, this book of wisdom offers a wide range of topics for you to consider — everything from sex, to money to power and more.